jwcarr/eyekit/GUIDE.md

 ```
 <img src='./docs/images/multiline_passage.pdf' width='100%'>

-After looking at the data, we might decide that we want to discard that final fixation, where the participant jumped a few lines up right at the end:
+First, we might decide that we want to discard that final fixation, where the participant jumped a few lines up right at the end:

 ```python
 >>> seq[-1].discard() # discard the final fixation
 ```

-Another problem we can see here is that fixations on one line sometimes appear slightly closer to another line due to imperfect eyetracker calibration or general noise.
-For example, the fixation on *voce* on line two actually falls into the bounding box of the word *vivevano* on line one.
-Obviously, this will cause issues in your analysis further downstream, so it may be useful to first clean up the data by snapping every fixation to its appropriate line.
-Eyekit implements several line assignment algorithms, which can be applied using the `tools.snap_to_lines()` function from the `tools` module:
+A second problem we can see here is that fixations on one line sometimes appear slightly closer to another line due to imperfect eyetracker calibration.
+For example, the fixation on the word *voce* on line two actually falls into the bounding box of the word *vivevano* on line one.
+Obviously, this will cause issues in your analysis further downstream, so it can be useful to first clean up the data by snapping every fixation to its appropriate line.
+Eyekit implements several different line assignment algorithms, which can be applied using the `tools.snap_to_lines()` function from the `tools` module:

 ```python
 >>> original_seq = seq.copy() # keep a copy of the original sequence
 >>> eyekit.tools.snap_to_lines(seq, txt)
 ```

-This process only affects the y-coordinate of each fixation (the x-coordinate is always left unchanged), and various correction methods are available – see the `tools.snap_to_lines()` documentation.

-To compare the corrected fixation sequence to the original, we'll make two images and then combine them in a single `Figure`:
+This process only affects the y-coordinate of each fixation (the x-coordinate is always left unchanged).
+To compare the corrected fixation sequence to the original, we can make two images and then combine them in a single `Figure`:

 ```python
 >>> img1 = eyekit.vis.Image(1920, 1080)